Rainy Season Dog Cleanup: What Actually Works

 The most effective rainy-season cleanup systems have one thing in common: they interrupt the wet at the point of entry.
 That means having the mat, the towel, and the drying coat within arm's reach of the front door so the dog gets handled before it bolts into the bedroom.

 Products that live in the bathroom or back cupboard never actually get used at the right moment.
-The practical design of a rainy-season station is not about buying the best single product.
-It is about grouping the tools together so they can all be used in under two minutes without hunting for anything.
+The practical design of a rainy-season station isn’t about buying the best single product.
+It’s about grouping the tools together so they can all be used in under two minutes without hunting for anything.

 Microfiber Drying Coat